jzhang-dev/lakeview/README.md

 # Lakeview

-A Python library for creating publication-quality genomic visualisations
+A Python library for creating publication-quality genome visualisations.